 Social Media and the Elderly

-Currently, social media serves as a platform to disseminate news and information, share experiences and connect with friends and family.
-Many might think that social media is the exclusive domain of the younger generation.
-However, many of older adults have adopted it to keep up with the times as well as their old friends and younger family members.
+Currently, social media serves as a platform to disseminate news, information, experience sharing and connecting with friends and family.
+Many might think that social media is the exclusive domain for the younger generation.
+However, many of elderly have adopted social media to pace up with time as well as keep themselves connected with friends and other family members.

-For Thailand, research shows that the elderly uses internet 4 hours per day in 2018.
-The most popular application is Line, Facebook, and YouTube respectively.
-The most popular activities are sending messages or videos through Line, sharing contents through Line or Facebook, updating status, uploading photos and videos, and commenting on Facebook.
+A 2018 research shows that in Thailand the elderly use internet for 4 hours per day.
+Top used applications are Line, Facebook and YouTube respectively.
+The most popular activities are sending messages or videos through Line, sharing contents through Line or Facebook, updating status, uploading photos and videos and commenting on Facebook.

 - Reading new articles